pauli2406/Garlicoin-Mobile-Wallet/README.md

 ---
 ### It allows you to:
-- save your Wallet address (at the moment only one)
+- save multiple Wallet addresses with nicknames
-- scan your Wallets QR-Code
+- scan your Wallets QR-Code to import it
 - watch your amount and the value of your Garlic
 - see your last 25 transactions and their status
 - observe mining and blockchain details